 The diagnostic evaluation includes a review of your medical history, a physical exam, and the tests described below.
 We carry out this evaluation as quickly as possible, particularly if we believe there is an urgent need for you to start treatment.

 Bone marrow biopsy

 - This test is required to confirm the diagnosis of multiple myeloma.
 A needle is inserted into the bone marrow space to remove a small sliver of bone marrow.

 - Our hematopathologists examine the tissue under a microscope to determine if there are myeloma cells in the bone marrow.

-- Genetic studies, including metaphase cytogenetics and fluorescence in situ hybridization, are performed on the bone marrow sample to identify gene changes that have occurred in the myeloma cells.
-We have the capacity to perform more specialized assessments
+- Genetic studies, including metaphase cytogenetics and fluorescence in situ hybridization, are performed on the bone marrow sample to identify genetic changes that have occurred in the myeloma cells.
+We have the capacity to perform more specialized

-of gene changes as well, and can discuss these with you at the time of your visit.
+assessments of various genetic changes, and can discuss these with you at the time of your visit.

 - Bone marrow biopsies are also performed intermittently after the initial diagnostic study, although we try to limit how often they are done.

 You will have lab tests that include comprehensive blood chemistries, complete blood count, serum and urine protein electrophoresis, the serum free light chain assay, lactate dehydrogenase, and beta2 microglobulin.
 These tests allow us to evaluate the